Learn How To Take Great Pictures

 When shooting a wedding, warm up by taking pictures of small details, like an invitation or a purse.
 Take a picture of some flowers.
 Of course, there’s also the possibility that you’ll catch a beautiful, spontaneous shot or two.

-Whenever you travel some place new, you should have a general ideas of what you like to shoot.
+Whenever you travel someplace new, you should have a general idea of what you like to shoot.
 Have a look at the closest postcard rack for inspiration of where to begin.
 These cards will have subjects and attractions that are popular with visitors.
-Get your own angle on these places.
+Get your angle on these places.

 Be careful to not miss a great shot because you are trying to get your settings correct.
 You don’t want a preset where the camera chooses your settings.
 Experiment with your camera settings to determine what works best for various types of photographs.